Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 ```python
 files = np.sort([x for x in glob.glob('input/*/*.csv')])
 ```
-> <i>files</i> is sorted list of the paths to the input csvs. **It is critical that you have followed the directory setup instructions in the [data acquisition tutorial](data_acquisition.md).** If this has been done incorrectly, you files will not be ordered properly and the F.A.M. results will be erroneous.
+> <i>files</i> is a sorted list of the paths to the input csvs. **It is critical that you have followed the directory setup instructions in the [data acquisition tutorial](data_acquisition.md).** If this has been done incorrectly, you files will not be ordered properly and the F.A.M. results will be erroneous.
 In this example everything is already setup properly so you don't need to worry.
 >
 ```python
 try: